Miley Cyrus: 'I Give My Pigs Spa Treatments'

-Miley Cyrus is as happy as a pig in s*** at her home in Malibu, California.
-The pop singer — with a new single and aesthetic that matches her home life — keeps two pigs, two horses, and seven dogs on her property, meaning s*** happens, quite literally, on a regular basis.
+Miley Cyrus is as happy as a pig in, well you know, at her home in Malibu, California.
+The pop singer — with a new single and aesthetic that matches her home life — keeps two pigs, two horses, and seven dogs on her property, meaning s— happens, quite literally, on a regular basis.

+Related: Miley Cyrus Bringing Dad Billy Ray to Mentor on ‘The Voice’

 “That’s not weird in Malibu,” says Cyrus.
 “I give the pig spa treatments and then I just, like, don’t change.”